Manuals and TCDSs

 Type Certification Data Sheet

 The TCDS doesn’t change that often!
 The exception is the Special Shape Balloons categories where individual (or a batch of) aircraft are usually added as built.
 However they should be checked prior to any reference to the appropriate issue number being made.
+If an amendment r new issue is made then the manufacturer should be applying for a UK TCDS and it will become a UK.TC.BA.xxxxx reference.

 http://www.caa.co.uk/application.aspx?catid=33&pagetype=90&appid=11&mode=detail&id=1331 will take you to the CAA page ‘CAP 747: Mandatory Requirements for Airworthiness’ and a link to CAP 747 in all its glory.
 This page also gives the Issue and Amendment Number which is what is needed.